Installation#

 Hint

-If the node is unreachable see Node network setup
+If the node is unreachable, refer to Node network setup.

-The default credentials to login on cluster-admin are
+The default credentials for logging in to the cluster-admin interface are:

 • Username: admin